 Anywhere with unbroken skin that hurts.
-Our survey respondents report that it’s especially good on tendonitis, muscle strains, bruises, plantar fasciitis, and carpal tunnel.
+Our survey respondents report that it’s especially good on tendinitis, muscle strains, bruises, plantar fasciitis, and carpal tunnel.
 Just make sure you wash your hands before rubbing your eyes or touching sensitive areas – the mintiness can be a little uncomfortable.

 How long does Ted’s™ take to work?

 Ted’s™ works different than any other product.
 The relief can be longer lasting, but it also takes longer to take effect.
 You should notice improvement within a couple of hours.
 You also may notice that its effectiveness increases with every application.
 We recommend applying 3 times a day for the first week, then only as needed.

 How long should I use Ted’s™?

 What kinds of pain is Ted’s™ pain cream for?

-Ted made it for his own tendonitis.
+Ted made it for his own tendinitis.
 Our user report that works well on muscle strains, bruises, plantar fasciitis, carpal tunnel and migraines.
 We even have reports of surprising relief on itches.

 Will there be more Ted’s™ Brain Science Products?